 Based on the answers from Barry, Nicole began to explain the many library resources at his disposal.
 He could access software such as ReferenceUSA to source information pertaining to small business marketing, business and residential information, data mining within a certain radius and view historical market trends.
 Another software platform, Business Insights: Essentials, would allow him to research businesses, company and industry profiles, products and brands, financial reports and histories.
 She explained the library also offered software classes and personal instruction for programs he’ll need to use to build his business, a video production studio with a green screen to make professional looking videos, 3D printing capabilities in the Genius Lab to produce sample products related to his business if he so desired, for a small fee of course.

 It was a lot to take in, and Nicole could see Barry was starting to fidget, a slight vacant look passing through his eyes from time to time.
 He needed time to absorb all the information presented to him.
-Nicole suggested that he, once done at the library, take a stroll along the many walking paths on the library grounds and Martin Luther King Jr. Park, all the greenery, ponds and nature might have a calming, centering effect on him.
+Nicole suggested that he, once done at the library, take a stroll along the many walking paths on the library grounds and in the adjacent Martin Luther King Jr. Park.
+He did just that in view of all the greenery, ponds and nature that had a calming, centering effect on him.

 Leaving the library, Barry looked over his shoulder at the new facility, felt good at moving his business plan forward, excited about what he had been exposed to and learned that day.
 "What a tremendous resource this place is...I can be an entrepreneur," Barry said aloud to himself as he drove away to begin planning his next trip back to the new Winter Park Public Library.